Overview

 Default Behavior

-When a dynamic variable has no assigned value, it remains in its raw form with the curly braces intact: Example:- Prompt:
+When a dynamic variable has no assigned value, it remains in its raw form with the curly braces intact:

-"Hello {{name}}, how can I help you today?" - If
+"Hello {{name}}, how can I help you today?"

-nameis not provided:"Hello {{name}}, how can I help you today?" - If
+name is not provided: "Hello {{name}}, how can I help you today?"

-nameis “John”:"Hello John, how can I help you today?"
+name is “John”: "Hello John, how can I help you today?"

 Checking for Unset Variables